Click here for COVID-19 FAQs (for families, support schemes, etc)

 You must obtain and ensure that all documents with regards to the child's identity are genuine.
 These documents include:

 A Dependant's Pass (DP) is required for a foreign child to be considered a resident of Singapore.
 You need to apply to MSF for a Dependant’s Pass for the child, so that he or she will be allowed to enter and remain in Singapore until the adoption is finalised.
 The application for a DP must be accompanied by a favourable home study report.
 You are also required to place a security deposit ranging from $1,000 to $2,000 on the day you collect the DP.
+As of 1 May 2020, security deposit will not be required if the foreign child is your spouse's or your biological child.

 For more information, please refer to Apply for Dependant's Pass.